Skip to main content

 If you prefer pull over push, use GET /v1/updates:

-Query parameters: radar_id (comma-sep, max 10), radar_type (comma-sep), domain (comma-sep, max 10), since (ISO 8601), cursor, limit (1–100, default 25), update_type (radar_finding | radar_failure, default: radar_finding) Response shape:
+Query parameters: radar_id (comma-sep, max 10), radar_type (comma-sep), domain (comma-sep, max 10), since (ISO 8601), cursor, limit (1–100, default 25), update_type (radar_finding | radar_failure, default: radar_finding) updates_since and the polling query parameter since serve different purposes.
+Radar updates_since is the permanent eligibility boundary selected at creation.
+GET /v1/updates?since= only filters TAMradar updates that have already been created; it does not change the radar.
+Response shape:

 Pass next_cursor as cursor in the next request to paginate. has_more: false means you’ve reached the end.